 Since accounting clerks work at large organizations, most employers prefer candidates to have some postsecondary training, such as associate's degrees or higher.
 Previous job experience as a bookkeeper may also prove useful, although many accounting clerks go through several months of on-the-job training, so previous experience isn't always required.
 Certification remains voluntary, although accounting clerks who specialize in any particular area, such as accounts receivable clerks, may wish to pursue credentials that show off their particular area of expertise.

-The BLS reported that job growth for accounting clerks during the 2012-2022 decade would increase by 11%.
-Accounting clerks earned an average annual salary of $37,250 in 2013, per the BLS.
+The BLS reported that job growth for accounting clerks during the 2014-2024 decade would decrease by 8%.
+Accounting clerks earned an average annual salary of $38,990 in 2015, per the BLS.

 The main goal of most accountants is to verify that an organization has followed all financial regulations in regards to tax preparation and reporting.
 To do so, accountants dig through financial records and analyze all the data.
 If there are discrepancies, accountants make reports and recommendations on what organizations can do to rectify these errors.
 There are several different types of accountants, including government accountants, public accountants, private accountants, and forensic accountants.
 Each specialization has slightly different goals in mind as they review financial information.